Get In Touch

 DNS DDoS continues on the trend line established in 2014 - with tens of billions of malicious queries Internet-wide every day.
 Many of the domains attacked are lightly trafficked, but popular (Alexa 5000) domains are commonly targeted.
 For example, alternative news sites, a university, and e-commerce sites have been attacked in the past couple of months.
 Attacks on popular domains require extra care when mitigating to avoid blocking legitimate queries.

+Akamai is aware of a recently disclosed vulnerability in OpenSSL that can be exploited to perform denial of service attacks against any system which processes public keys, certificate requests, or certificates.
 The announcement for CVE-2015-1788 (discovered by Joseph Barr-Pixton and fixed by Andy Polyakov of the OpenSSL development team) and CVE-2015-1789 (discovered independently by Robert Swiecki and Hanno Böck) can be found here.
-The fix was developed by Emilia Käsper of the OpenSSL development team.
+The fix was developed by Emilia Käsper

+It is now three years since World IPv6 Launch, and solid growth in global IPv6 adoption continues at a steady pace.
 With over 17% of the country's end-users actively using IPv6, the United States continues to be a dominant force in IPv6 traffic levels and adoption, with the top three U.S. broadband operators and all four of the top U.S. mobile operators actively rolling out IPv6 to their end-users.
-Other countries including Germany, Belgium, Japan, and Peru continue to have solid IPv6 traffic growth, and network operators in additional countries including Brazil, Saudi Arabia, Portugal, Estonia, and Greece have started large-scale IPv6 deployments to end-users.